brussell98/discord-markdown/README.md

 ## Contributing

 Find an inconsistency?
-File an issue, or submit a pull request with the fix and updated test.
+File an issue or submit a pull request with the fix and updated test(s).